Gabby Logan: Personal life

-Logan married former Scotland international rugby union player Kenny Logan on 19 July 2001.
+Logan married former Scotland international rugby union player Kenny Logan on 19 July 2001 at Logie Kirk in Blairlogie, Stirling.
 She has said that meeting her husband was a motivation to exercise regularly again.
-The couple live in Beaconsfield, Buckinghamshire.
+The couple live in Penn, Buckinghamshire, having moved there from Kew, south-west London in 2013.

-On 28 July 2005, after undergoing IVF treatment, Logan gave birth to twins, son Reuben and daughter Lois.
+On 28 July 2005, after undergoing IVF treatment, Logan gave birth to twins, a son named Reuben and a daughter named Lois.

 In June 2012, Logan was named by The Times newspaper as one of several people to have put money into a film and tax avoidance scheme.

 In January 2013, Logan was named the first Chancellor of Leeds Trinity University.
 In November 2017 it was announced that Logan would step down from this role in January 2018 after five years.